groue/GRMustache/Guides/sample_code/localization.md

     Bonjour
     Hola

-Again, we'll execute our localizing code by attaching to the `localize` section an object that conforms to the `GRMustacheHelper` protocol.
+Again, we'll execute our localizing code by attaching to the `localize` section an object that conforms to the `GRMustacheSectionHelper` protocol.

 However, this time, we are not localizing a raw portion of the template.
 Instead, we are localizing a value that comes from the rendered data.